-The model outputs are illustrated in Figure 5.
-It is predicted a moderate area of the Black Sea would be affected with a surface slick of thicknesses > 1 μ m visible for up to 96 km from the release location.
-There is a 33% probability of visible surface hydrocarbons reaching Russian waters and a 10% chance in Ukrainian waters.
-Hydrocarbons may enter international waters within 1 hour.
-Dissolved water column concentrations of greater than 50 ppb are predicted a maximum of 68 km away from the release site, and therefore are not expected to reach the Turkish coast.
-Concentrations will take up to 1.5 days to fall below this threshold in localised areas.
+The model outputs are illustrated in Figure A19.2.2.
+It is predicted that a moderate area of the Black Sea would be affected with a surface slick of thicknesses > 1 μ m visible for up to 96 km from the release location.
+There is a 33 % probability of visible surface hydrocarbons reaching Russian waters and a 10 % probability of visible surface hydrocarbons reaching Ukraine waters.
+Hydrocarbons may enter Russian waters within 1 hour of the spillage this page has been left intentionally blank this page has been left intentionally blank